 MUSIC FILMS (and more) OF ROBERT MUGGE

-GIVING UP THE GHOSTS: Closing Time At Doc's Music Hall (2013) a feature-length film about a former mainstay of downtown Muncie, Indiana.
+GIVING UP THE GHOSTS: Closing Time At Doc's Music Hall (2014) an

 ALL JAMS ON DECK (2011) a 96-minute film about blues jamming shot on the October 2010 Legendary Rhythm & Blues Cruise and featuring Johnny Winter, Elvin Bishop, Marcia Ball, Tommy Castro, Kim Wilson, Lee Oskar, Lowrider Band (formerly War), Larry McCray, Coco Montoya, Jimmy Thackery, Vasti Jackson, Commander Cody, Rev. Billy C. Wirtz, John Nemeth, Kelley Hunt, and many others.